algolia/jekyll-algolia/CONTRIBUTING.md

 ## Testing

-Run `rake test` to launch all tests.
-You can run `rake test_details` to get an output with more details about the tests.
+Run `rake test` to launch the test suite.
+Run `./scripts/test_all_ruby_versions` to run the test on all the supported ruby versions (requires `rvm`).

 ## TDD

-// TODO

-## Testing different ruby versions

-You can test the gem across all the supported Ruby versions by running `./scripts/test_all_ruby_versions`.
-Note that you will need to have RVM installed for this to work.
+Run `rake watch` to start a watcher on the code and test files.
+Whenever you update the code, the relevant tests will be run.
+Incredibly useful for TDD.

 ## Testing local changes on an existing Jekyll website

-If you want to test the plugin on an existing Jekyll website while developping, I suggest updating the website `Gemfile` to point to the correct local directory
+If you want to test the plugin on an existing Jekyll website while developping, we suggest updating the website `Gemfile` to point to the correct local directory

 ```ruby
 group :jekyll_plugins do